 Computers do not have to become slow, unreliable and infested with unwelcome software during the natural course of computing.
 Simply being careful about what software you install on your computer will have a dramatic impact on the quality of your computing experience.

 There is a lot of excellent free software available today.
-Unfortunately, over the past couple years the Internet has become littered with deceptive and borderline dangerous software.
+Unfortunately, over the past decade the Internet has become littered with deceptive and borderline dangerous software.
 Many "free" programs threaten your privacy; others clutter your computer with intrusive components.

 Don't settle for software riddled with irritating advertising or harmful spyware.
 Browse our categories to discover excellent free, clean, software.